 And then came a curveball.
-As the couple was getting ready to welcome their second child, the global financial crisis hit.
-Marta lost her job.
+As the couple was getting ready to welcome their second child, Marta lost her job.
 She was the primary earner at this time and this loss meant she was out looking for a job within two weeks of giving birth.
 While she was successful in landing a new position, she wasn’t happy.
 “I was breast-pumping a lot and continuously looking for another solution,” she remembers.
 Again, they solved it with teamwork and family support.
-Arke went back to work, Marta got another role working flexibly, and her mum stepped in to help.
+Arke went back to work, Marta got another role working flexibly, and her mother stepped in to help.

-They carried on, however, and Marta’s position gave them the salary and space to plan and have their third child.
+They batted on, however, and Marta’s position gave them the salary and space to plan and have their third child.
 A few years later, her role took them to The Netherlands.

 Marta and Arke’s tips

 For working out who does what: